Diksharathour/SQL_retail_sales_p1/README.md

 **Project Title:** Retail Sales Analysis
 **Level:** Beginner
-**Database:** 'p1_retail_db'
+**Database:** `p1_retail_db`

-The retail_sales database provide insights into customer purchasing behavior, product performance, and revenue generation.
+The `retail_sales` database provide insights into customer purchasing behavior, product performance, and revenue generation.
 This database supports in-depth exploratory and diagnostic analysis to identify key business trends and opportunities.
 With fields capturing age, gender, category, price, and time of sale, it enables the development of metrics like average order value, customer lifecycle, conversion rate, and sales seasonality.

 ## Objectives

-1. **Database Setup-** Created and structured the retail_sales database using SQL.
+1. **Database Setup-** Created and structured the `retail_sales` database using SQL.
 2. **Data Cleaning-** Identified and handled missing or null values, especially in key columns like age, category, and total sales, ensuring data integrity and accuracy for analysis.
 3. **Exploratory Data Analysis (EDA)-** Conducted initial analysis to understand data distribution, customer demographics, sales trends, and category performance using SQL queries and visual summaries.
 4. **Business Analysis Using SQL-** Developed a series of SQL queries to address key business questions examining customer behavior, identifying top-performing products, analyzing shifts in buying patterns, and comparing revenue against COGS to assess profitability across categories.